Knotx/knotx/README.md

 - Remote template repository support (for remote repositories like Apache, Redis, AEM Dispatcher)
 - Support for POST requests to services (forms)
 - Authentication and authorization solution based on JWT Tokens
-- Placeholders in service-url for dynamic parameters (e.g. GET/POST/HEADER parameters rewritten to service request: ?x=${header.x}).
+- Placeholders in service-url for dynamic parameters (e.g. GET/POST/HEADER parameters rewritten to service request). https://github.com/Cognifide/knotx/issues/8
-- Support configuration formats other than XML (e.g. Json, YAML, System parameters as fallback).
 - Multidomain support, single Knot.x cluster can support whole platform with multiple sites.
 Each domian restricted to set of services to call.
 - Docker + Cookbook for easy production setup.
 - Kitchen integration tests.